St Joseph's Church, Port Talbot: Construction

-On 11 September 1930, the foundation stone for the current church was laid by Archbishop of Cardiff Francis Mostyn.
+On 11 September 1930, the foundation stone for the current church was laid by the Archbishop of Cardiff, Francis Mostyn.
 The architect was Cyril Bates, who also built St Patrick's Church in Newport.
 He designed the church to be in the Romanesque Revival style.
 The total cost was £12,864.
 On 29 October 1931, the church was opened by Archbishop Mostyn.

 Parish

 St Joseph's Church is its own parish.
-At some point after the church's construction, the Benedictines handed over the parish to the Diocese of Menevia who continue to serve the congregation.
+At some point after the church's construction, the Benedictines handed over the parish to the Diocese of Menevia.
 Every weekend the church has Masses at 5:00pm and 6:00pm on Saturday and at 8:30am and at 10:00am on Sunday.